HERMES-SOC/cosmos-demo/README.md

 The version provided here have diverged from that original example to provide additional telemetry examples.

 This example and valuable background reading can be found in the [COSMOS 5 Tutorial](https://cosmosc2.com/docs/v5/gettingstarted).

+Note that to remove the other example targets edit the .env file and remove (or comment out) the COSMOS_DEMO=1 line

 ## Installation instructions

 ### Build and upload your plugin to COSMOS